localhost

 - On Windows, you may need to install Git For Windows and use the

-Git Bash Shell
+Git Bash Shellto do this.

-What this does is make it so that when you navigate to http://localhost:12345
+What this does is make it so that when you navigate to http://localhost:12345 on your local browser,

-it sends the web request and response through an “SSH Tunnel” to port 8080
+it sends the web request and response through an “SSH Tunnel” to port 8080 on csil-10.cs.ucsb.edu

 ssh -L 8080:localhost:8080 username@csil-10.cs.ucsb.edu